Volunteer Task Descriptions

 Grass Cutting

-35-40 volunteers – Garden season is 22 weeks in duration
+35-40 volunteers – Garden season is typically 22 weeks in duration

 • The gardens have a large lawn area, and each week 2 volunteers are assigned grass cutting – the north half or south half